 5. Apply to Multiple Medical Schools

 "Don't take it personally when you get some rejections—they happen at every stage of the game.
-If you cast a wide net, you'll increase your likelihood of getting an acceptance."Dr. Sarah Carlson
+If you cast a wide net, you'll increase your likelihood of getting an acceptance."

 6. Study Early and Often for the Medical College Admission Test, or MCAT

 MCAT scores range from 472-528.
 Accepted medical students average around 508.
-Recommended study time: 300-350 hours.
+The total recommended study time for students looking to get into medical school is 300-350 hours.

 Take a course and buy books and study on your own.
 Find the method that works for you.
 Take practice tests many times and don't let your practice scores spook you, says McKenzie.
-"I used the Kaplan book series, and studied by reading, highlighting, and taking notes.
-The real MCAT was not as hard as the Kaplan test, in my opinion."
-The pre-health professions advisor can help you find the resources you need.
+"I used the Kaplan book series, and studied by reading, highlighting, and taking notes,” she says.
+“The real MCAT was not as hard as the Kaplan test, in my opinion."
+Your pre-health professions advisor can help you find the resources you need.

 7. Learn Another Language

-"I speak Spanish almost every day at work," says Dr. Carlson.
-"It 's what I use the most from my premed education."
 Joseph spent a semester in Chile.
-"Focusing on language, culture, and people challenged me in a me in ways that technical classes couldn't and was critical in my preparation for medical school.
-If you 're thinking about studying abroad, do it.
+"Focusing on language, culture, and people challenged me in ways that technical classes couldn't and was critical in my preparation for medical school.
+If you're thinking about studying abroad, do it.
 Communication and understanding different cultures are crucial skills for anyone entering the medical field, and medical schools look for applicants who make the effort to broaden their horizons culturally."

 8. Don't Skimp on Extracurricular Activities

 Show that you're interested in other things besides schoolwork.
-Dr. Carlson says having outside interests makes you stand out (she plays violin in an orchestra).
-"It's OK to indicate some of these personal interests on your med school applications—they give the interviewers something to relate to you with," she says.
+Carlson says having outside interests makes you stand out (she plays violin in an orchestra).
+"It's okay to indicate some of these personal interests on your med school applications—they give the interviewers something to relate to you with," she says.
 "I interviewed one applicant who only got a C in biochemistry, but he wrote lots of letters to the admissions committee highlighting his other strengths.
 We accepted him, and he turned out to be a star."

 Joseph says to choose activities based on what works best for you.
 Aim for quality rather than quantity.

-"There 's a lot of pressure to have as many leadership roles as possible and be involved in tons of student organizations.
+"There's a lot of pressure to have as many leadership roles as possible and be involved in tons of student organizations.
 For me though, having a few deep and lasting experiences was the way to go.
 I chose to invest my time in research, improving my Spanish, and volunteering," she says.

 9. Be Polite and Be Yourself at Medical School Interviews